This is the process of how I design complex custom UI Illustrations. It’s a good skill to have to be able to contribute more.

-I’ve always spent much time drawing and painting since I was little, but creating custom illustrations for abstract IT terms and systems are much different than the types of drawings I’m used to doing.
+I’ve always spent much time drawing and painting since I was really young, but creating custom illustrations for abstract IT terms and systems are much different than the types of drawings I’m used to doing.
 For example, how would one go about creating an illustration for a website that sells a “Site Builder” without using a screenshot of the service itself?

 This is actually one of the illustrations I made at work recently, so let’s use that one as an example.